 Access the Trans-Atlantic Slave Trade Database HERE.
 Voyage to Discovery a new website and education initiative highlighting untold stories of African-Americans and the sea.
 1.23.12 Read the latest about Amistad America in The Day.
 In 1839, New London and its U.S. Custom House, now the Custom House Maritime Museum, played a small but significant role in the abolition of slavery in the United States--in particular, in the story of the Amistad.
 Click HERE for an Amistad timeline of events.
 Click HERE to read about New London and the Custom House's roles in the story.

-As you may be aware, the original La Amistad was a Cuban ship that sailed from Havana in 1839 on the voyage that gave rise to the famous U.S. Supreme Court case – the first such case to set African captives free.
+As you may be aware, the original La Amistad was a Cuban schooner that sailed from Havana in 1839 carrying 52 enslaved Africans including four children.
+Onboard the ship, the captives staged a successful revolt, took over the ship, and then sailed up the US coast.
+In late August, La Amistad was intercepted by the American Navy and brought into New London, CT, where the Amistad freedom fighters caught the attention of a local abolitionist.
+That revolt and the subsequent events gave rise to the famous U.S. Supreme Court case – the first such case to set African captives free.

 It was in New London where Dwight P. Janes, a local grocer and abolitionist took that first important step towards setting the captives free: New London is the only American port to which the original La Amistad ever sailed, New London is where Dwight Janes first spoke up in defense of the ship's captives, the ship stayed moored at the Lawrence Pier throughout the trial, and it was at New London's U.S. Custom House where, ultimately, the ship & its cargo were auctioned after the conclusion of the trial.
 We should always remember: small players can have a profound effect.